taurushq-io/private-CMTAT-aztec/README.md

 - **Transaction details**:
   - Notes are linked to their transaction hash because they are in the same transaction object when waiting in the mempool.
-  - The transaction object cannot be modified between the point when it has been locally proven and when it reaches the sequencer because the output of the private kernel circuit is the input to the public kernel circuits, which also verify.
+  - The transaction object cannot be modified between the point when it has been locally proven and when it reaches the sequencer because the output of the private kernel circuit is the input to the public kernel circuits, which it also verifies.

 - **Replay attacks**:
   - The transaction hash is always emitted during local execution as the first nullifier of the transaction to prevent replay attacks.
 This is enforced by the private kernel circuit.